Why integrate Biomass Crops into Agroforestry Systems?

 Uses and Benefits

-• Switchgrass is a valuable soil protection cover.
+- Switchgrass is a valuable soil protection cover.
 It is useful in soil erosion control and used in streamside buffers.
-It has a dense canopy and extensive network of roots which reduces raindrop impact, water runoff, and soil erosion.
+It has a dense canopy and extensive network of deep roots which reduce raindrop impact, water runoff, and soil erosion.

-• The plant is an excellent forage for cattle and can be used as livestock bedding.
+- The plant can provide forage for cattle and livestock bedding.

-• Switchgrass is a suitable feedstock for biodegradable plastics and for production of ethanol and butanol.
+- Switchgrass is a potential feedstock for multiple uses including combustion, anaerobic digestion, biodegradable plastics, the production of ethanol and butanol, and packaging materials.

 Establishment

-Land management before planting in existing landscapes is important to scout for and control perennial weeds within the field to minimize stand failures in the establishment phase.
+Land management before planting in existing landscapes is important to scout for and control perennial weeds within the field to minimise stand failures in the establishment phase.
 Weeds, if not effectively controlled during the establishment phase, can result in crop failure.
-Switchgrass is planted by seed at a recommended depth of 0.5 – 2cm and at seeding rates of 200-400 pure live seeds (PLS) m-2.
-A seeding density of 5 – 15kg/ha is recommended depending on the variety and soil conditions.
-Switchgrass requires a firm smooth seedbed and can be planted by both no-till and conventional tillage.
-Conventional seed drilling provides more uniform stand development and seed depth.
+Switchgrass is planted by seed at a recommended depth of 0.5-2cm and at seeding rates of 200-400 pure live seeds (PLS) per m2.
+A seeding density of 5-15 kg/ha is recommended depending on the variety and soil conditions.
+Switchgrass requires a firm smooth seedbed and can be planted by both no-till and conventional tillage methods.
+Conventional seed drilling provides a more uniform stand development and seed depth.

 Switchgrass displays a high level of dormancy which presents a challenge for germination.
 Breaking seed dormancy is important to reduce the risk of establishment failure and the costs associated with reseeding.
 Studies have reported various methods to break the seed dormancy of switchgrass including chemical, mechanical, thermal, and hormonal seed treatment.
 The seed dormancy of switchgrass is affected by the length of seed storage, storage conditions, quantity of seeds and soil conditions.
-It is recommended to conduct germination tests and treat seed dormancy by stratification (i.e., soaking seeds in water for about 1 month at 5-10oC then re-drying or by after-ripening (i.e., holding seeds at moderate or preferably at elevated temperatures until the dormancy is broken).
+It is recommended to conduct germination tests and treat seed dormancy by stratification (i.e., soaking seeds in water for about 1 month at 5-10oC then re-drying or by after-ripening (i.e., holding seeds at moderate, or preferably elevated, temperatures until the dormancy is broken)).

-Rolling is recommended both before and after sowing to conserve the moisture in the seedbed followed by the application of broadleaf herbicide to control weeds.
+Rolling is recommended both before and after sowing to conserve the moisture in the seedbed followed by application of a broadleaf herbicide to control weeds.
 Weed competition is a major reason for switchgrass stand failure, especially during establishment.
 It is important to control weeds to avoid competition.
-Soil testing is recommended before planting to determine recommended fertiliser application rates to apply.
-Depending on the soil, nitrogen fertiliser application may not be necessary during the planting year as this will encourage weed growth and increase the risk of switchgrass being outcompeted by weeds as well as increase the establishment cost.
+Soil testing is recommended before planting to determine the recommended fertiliser application rates.
+Depending on the soil, nitrogen fertiliser application may not be necessary during the planting year as this will encourage weed growth and will increase the risk of switchgrass being outcompeted by weeds as well as increasing the establishment cost.

 Site Suitability